2 Rules You Need to Know When Buying a Car In Cash

 Do The Math

-It’s not rocket science.
-You’re buying an asset that does not go down rapidly in value and you are able to save faster than that asset declines—way faster, way faster.
-All you’re doing is building up a savings of cash for a new car and you’re not letting the actual car decline so rapidly in savings.
+It's not rocket science.
+You're buying an asset that does not go down rapidly in value, and you are able to save faster than that asset declines—way faster, way faster.
+All you're doing is building up a savings of cash for a new car, and you're not letting the actual car decline so rapidly in savings.
 When you combine those two together, you sell that car, you have the cash for it already, then you can actually upgrade and buy a little nicer car.
 (Maybe a slightly newer car, I still say you should be looking for deals.)

 In Conclusion